Welcome to today's edition of the Rush 24-7 podcast.

 They're not checking it at all.

-They're not fact-checking, they are embarrassing themselves.
+They are embarrassing themselves.

-And the soundbite roster today is largely about this, and I'm I'm uh uh I'm I'm in a dilemma here over to whether to waste valuable broadcast time talking about some of this.
+And I'm in a dilemma here over whether to waste valuable broadcast time talking about some of this.

-So I'm gonna mix the two.
+So I'm going to mix the two.

-We will mix the two as we always do, but I just want to warn you, as you people know, I very I'm very uncomfortable uh using this program to talk about myself.
+But I just want to warn you, as you people know, I'm very uncomfortable using this program to talk about myself.

-I'd actually, you know, I've run a test in a I take an average 45 minute segment of this show and compare the number of times I use the word I compared to the number of times Obama uses the word I in an average 45-minute speech, and it's no contest.
+I take an average-minute segment of this show and compare the number of times I use the word I compared to the number of times Obama uses the word I in an average 45-minute speech, and it's no contest.

 Anyway, just a warning about all this.

-Quick timeout, we'll be back.
+We'll be back.

 We'll continue right after this, so don't go away.

-More from the New York Times, Congress split on effort to tax costly health plans.
+Congress split on effort to tax costly health plans.

-And a dirty little secret is that uh we all will be one way or the other by expanding and creating a new entitlement.
+And a dirty little secret is that we all will be one way or the other by expanding and creating a new entitlement.

-We're all gonna be paying for this.
+We're all going to be paying for this.

-Now, listen, this I mean, this is such a stretch, it's absurd.
+Now, listen, this, I mean, this is such a stretch, it's absurd.

 Because in two paragraphs, the New York Times claims that there is going to be a reduction in spending because we are increasing spending.